 The most famous ghosts are Paul Whitehead, who wanders the tunnels looking for his heart, and the spirit of a woman dressed in a wedding dress known as Sukie.

 Address: Church Ln, West Wycombe, High Wycombe HP14 3AH

 Bron Y Garth Hospital, North Wales

 Bron Y Garth Hospital is a former workhouse and psychiatric hospital in North Wales.
-The hospital lies in a state of disrepair since it’s closure in 2009 and the derelict buildings are said to be home to a number of ghosts.
+The hospital lies in a state of disrepair since its closure in 2009, and the derelict buildings are said to be home to several ghosts.

-Shadowy apparitions have been seen regularly, whilst a number of visitors have been touched by unseen hands in the mortuary.
+Shadowy apparitions have been seen regularly, whilst unseen hands have touched a number of visitors in the mortuary.